Multilingual Audio Guides for Tourists: Free AI Methods and Benefits

 • No eating or drinking

-Similarly, shrines and temples have visiting rules to protect precious cultural properties and a quiet environment.
+Additionally, shrines and temples have rules for visiting to protect precious cultural properties and maintain a quiet environment.

-With the increase in inbound tourists, unexpected trouble can occur at cultural facilities and shrines/temples.
+With the increase in inbound tourists, unexpected troubles can sometimes occur at tourist spots like cultural facilities and shrines.

-A major cause of these issues is that manners and rules are not effectively communicated.
+A major cause of these troubles is that manners and rules are not being communicated effectively.

-By conveying information in multiple languages such as Korean, Chinese, and Thai—not just English—you can prevent trouble before it happens.
+By conveying information in multiple languages such as Korean, Chinese, and Thai—not just English—you can prevent trouble before it starts.

-Information that is challenging to explain to people from different cultures, such as how to worship or visit shrines and temples, can be communicated clearly and smoothly through multilingual audio guides.
+Contents that are hard to convey to people from different cultures, such as how to worship or visit shrines and temples, can be explained clearly and smoothly through multilingual audio guides.

 Audio guides are also recommended as an overtourism countermeasure for shrines, temples, tourist spots, and public transportation.

-Amidst ongoing labor shortages, the workload for staff at museums, galleries, and cultural facilities is constantly increasing.
+Amid ongoing labor shortages, the workload for staff at museums, art galleries, and cultural facilities is continuously increasing.

-It is also very difficult to recruit staff who can communicate in foreign languages.
+It is also extremely difficult to hire staff who can provide assistance in multiple foreign languages.

-By guiding visitors with multilingual audio guides made with the latest AI, questions from inbound tourists will decrease, allowing staff to focus on other tasks.
+By using multilingual audio guides created with the latest AI to guide visitors, the number of questions from inbound tourists will decrease, allowing staff to focus on other tasks.

-In this way, multilingual audio guides offer numerous benefits for both inbound tourists and the staff of museums, art galleries, shrines, temples, and cultural facilities.
+As you can see, multilingual audio guides offer many benefits for both inbound tourists and the staff at museums, art galleries, shrines, temples, and cultural facilities.

 To create a better tourist spot, prevent trouble, and improve the working environment, why not create a multilingual audio guide with the latest AI?